Tycholiz/Digital-Garden/docs/data/notes/0e1ca097-be9f-4e4c-a7ed-d6dfb05cd4e8.md

 whatever my goals are within a short period of time.
 Of course, this is all vague sounding, and really depends on the domain, along with the ends I am trying to reach.

+To achieve this, the system should be steadfast to:
+- be able to put information in relatively easily, without too much thought required to make that determination.
+- be able to extract the information that we need, meaning there is a high-degree in confidence in the location of the information.
+The idea is that information loses a large amount of its value when it is unfindable.
+	Therefore, a relatively strict ideology should be used when determining where a piece of information belongs.